Have you noticed that you’re not receiving WordPress contact form notifications?

-Once you’ve completed these steps, your DNS settings are all set.
+Once you’ve added both TXT records, your DNS settings are all set.

 3. Check your Mailgun Verification Status

 Now Mailgun will need to verify that your domain has proper DNS records.
 This verification can take a while (sometimes 24-48 hours) because DNS records may take some time to update.

 You can check the status of your domain verification any time by visiting the Domains page in your Mailgun account.
 Once Mailgun can verify the DNS changes you made, it will show a green check mark next to your domain name.